-In American Samoa the power plugs and sockets are of type A, B, F and I. The standard voltage is 120 V and the standard frequency is 60 Hz.
+In American Samoa the power plug sockets are of type A, B, F and I. The standard voltage is 120 V and the frequency is 60 Hz.

 Power plug adapter needed in American Samoa?

-In American Samoa the power plugs and sockets are of type A, B, F and I. Check out the following pictures.
-When living in France you need a power plug adapter for sockets type A, B and I.
+In American Samoa the power plug sockets are of type A, B, F and I. Check out the following pictures.
+When living in the United Kingdom you need a power plug adapter for sockets type A, B, F and I.

-- Your appliances with plug C don't fit socket A, B or I.
+- Your appliances with plug G don't fit socket A, B, F or I.